badoo/pinba2/README.md

 - nanomsg: http://nanomsg.org/ (or https://github.com/nanomsg/nanomsg/releases, or just pull master)
 - mysql (5.6+) or mariadb (10+)
 	- mysql: need source code, run ./configure, since mysql doesn't install all internal headers we need
-	- mariadb just install from with your favorite package manager, and point pinba to header files
+	- mariadb: just install from with your favorite package manager, and point pinba to header files

 **To build, run**